- 1 What Is Otoplasty?

 Call Us For A Consultation

 Interested in ear reconstruction?
-Dr. Korman’s patients love the results of this procedure, and many experience a confidence boost.
+Dr. Korman’s has many patients who love the results of this procedure, and many experience a confidence boost.
 If you have any questions, concerns, or comments, we will gladly address them!
 Contact us today to set up a consultation at either our Mountain View, Carmel, or San Jose location.